Skip to main content

 Payment Confusion

-Questions to Ask Your Software Provider
+Questions to Put to Your Software Provider

-Is It Real-Time or Batched?
+Real-Time or Batched?

-What Data Syncs?
+What Data Flows Across?

-Who Sets It Up?
+Who Actually Sets It Up?

 What Happens When It Breaks?